AgateTravel WeLiveToServe

 Daily Sunshine Hours: around 10.3 hours on average

-Though the daylength is usually sufficient for your daily visit, it’s better to start your day early, thanks to the early mornings with fewer tourists and lower temperatures.
+Though the daylength is usually sufficient for your daily visit, it’s better to start your day early, because the early mornings see fewer tourists and lower temperatures.
 August has the longest sunshine hours all year round, and a high UV index of 9-10.
 It means long exposure to the intense sunlight can easily get you sunburnt, so proper sun protection is indispensable.

 Accessories: Pack sun hats, sunblock and sunglasses.
 If you plan to stay in the sea for a long period during your stay in August 2026, reapply sunscreen every 2 hours.